Sunday 8 June 1941

 Things in the air do not particularly well for the British in the air.
 The cutting edge French D520 fighters shoot down three Fulmar fighters of No. 803 Squadron, while the RAF claims one Potez 63 fighter.
 French ace Sous-Lt Pierre Le Gloan claims a Hurricane of RAF No. 208 Squadron, his 12th wartime victory and first in Syria.

-The Royal Navy assembles light cruisers HMS Ajax and Phoebe, and destroyers Jackal, Janus, Kandahar and Kimberley, off the Syrian coast.
-Kandahar are assigned to bombard a French shore battery.
+The Royal Navy assembles light cruisers HMS Ajax and Phoebe, and destroyers Jackal, Janus, Kandahar, and Kimberley, off the Syrian coast.
+Kandahar is assigned to bombard a French shore battery.
 Late in the day, Vichy French destroyers Guépard and Valmy sail from Beirut to bombard the Australians advancing along the coast on the 9th.

 However, the war on land is unaffected by the weather.
 There are four lines of advance.
 The 5th Indian Brigade (Brigadier Wilfrid Lewis Lloyd) has the most success on the first day, advancing on the eastern front toward Quneitra and Deraa.

 |A British truck pulls an anti-aircraft gun across a duty track into Syria, June 1941.|

 In the center of the front, the Australian 25th Brigade attacks toward the large Vichy French airbase at Rayak.